Wednesday 19 June 2013

 A larger than life biopic for a larger than life war hero, Patton combines man and war to provide grand entertainment.
 George C. Scott's inspired performance embodies both Patton's self-serving bombast and his career-limiting failings.

-Patton believes in reincarnation and destiny.
-He is convinced that he has lived many previous lives and participated in several key battles throughout history.
-It is now his destiny to play a leading role in the Allied victory over the Germans.
-After success in North Africa, his next objective is the invasion of Sicily, and Patton places great emphasis on personal glory.
-To the disgust of the more rational and cautious Bradley, Patton turns the invasion into a personal race with British Field Marshal Bernard Montgomery (Michael Bates) to reach the key port city of Messina.
+Patton believes in reincarnation and destiny, and is convinced he has lived previous lives and participated in key battles throughout history.
+It is now his destiny to play a leading role in the Allied victory.
+After success in North Africa, the next objective is the invasion of Sicily, and Patton places great emphasis on personal glory, turning the invasion into a personal race with British Field Marshal Bernard Montgomery (Michael Bates) to reach the key port city of Messina.
 But Patton finally allows his passion to get the better of him: he accuses one of his soldiers of cowardice, and strikes him.
 The incident stalls Patton’s quest for glory, and he is forced to wait in the wings while Bradley is promoted into a key role as the Normandy invasion looms.

 A war movie filled with the thunder of conflict and the agony and ecstasy of the humans who wage war, Patton is an enduring cinematic achievement.
 Through the eyes of General Patton, humanity's deranged but passionate love of carnage is expressed.
 Patton was born to lead men into war: ironically, the battlefield of death is the one place he feels most alive.
 The movie makes no apologies and no excuses.
 Men like Patton turned back evil and won the war, and this is his story.

-The contrast between the flamboyant Patton and more restrained Bradley, portrayed with resolve by Karl Malden, is a study in divergent leadership styles.
-Both are effective at what they do, but Bradley is more cerebral and careful, while Patton is driven by emotion and ego.
-Bradley creates fewer waves, demonstrates more empathy, and is more cognizant of the greater needs of the Allies.
-Patton measures success according to immediate battlefield results, and has no time for the desktop generals and their political masters.
-In an organization as large and complex as the US Army, it is no surprise that the "company man" Bradley climbs the career ladder ahead, and over, the more radical Patton.
+The contrast with the more restrained Bradley, portrayed with resolve by Karl Malden, is a study in divergent leadership styles.
+Bradley is more cerebral and careful, creating fewer waves, and demonstrating more empathy.
+Patton has no time for the desktop generals and their political masters, and in an organization as complex as the US Army, it is no surprise that Bradley is more effective at climbing the ladder.

-Written by Francis Ford Coppola and Edmund H. North, everything about Patton is large to match the enormity of the man.
-The running length is close to three hours, the opening scene speech in front of a gigantic flag is audacious, the assembled armies of men, tanks and trucks are huge, the battle scenes are impressively grand, and the personality battles between Patton, Bradley, Montgomery are no less absorbing.
-With director Franklin J. Schaffner finding engaging settings and interesting camera angles for almost every shot, and Jerry Goldsmith providing a rousing yet poignant soundtrack with echoes across the sweep of history, Patton is an artistic epic of legendary men eternally defined by a monumental conflict.
+Written by Francis Ford Coppola and Edmund H. North, everything about Patton is large.
+The running length is close to three hours, the opening scene speech in front of a gigantic flag is audacious, the assembled armies of men, tanks, and trucks are huge, the battle scenes are impressively grand, and the personality battles are absorbing.
+Director Franklin J. Schaffner finds engaging settings and interesting camera angles for almost every shot, and Jerry Goldsmith provides a rousing yet poignant soundtrack.
+Patton is an artistic epic of legendary men eternally defined by a monumental conflict.

 No comments: